School-Specific7 min readMay 10, 2026

 The Vanderbilt supplemental essays are separate from merit scholarship applications.
 Vanderbilt's top merit awards — the Cornelius Vanderbilt Scholarship (full tuition) and the Ingram Scholarship (service-focused) — require separate applications or nominations and have their own essay prompts and interview processes.
 However, your supplemental essays still matter for scholarship consideration because they demonstrate the kind of student you are.
 Strong supplementals can support a merit scholarship candidacy by showing intellectual curiosity, community engagement, and leadership — all qualities the scholarship committees evaluate.
 See our Vanderbilt merit scholarships guide for details.

 Ready to submit?
-Polish your Vanderbilt essays with Counsely's free essay editor for instant AI feedback.
+Polish your Vanderbilt essays with Counsely's essay editor for instant AI feedback.

 C